Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Spatially-Enhanced Temporal Fusion Transformer

-To the best of our knowledge, the original TFT predicts the time evolution of a scalar-valued function~(1D target).
+The original TFT predicts the time evolution of a scalar-valued function~(1D target).
 For predicting time sequences of multiple outputs $\boldsymbol{y}(t, \boldsymbol{\mu})$, TFT needs to be retrained upon change of each output.
-We extended TFT to iSTFT so that iSTFT can predict multiple system outputs all at once.
-The interpretable multi-head attention proposed in~\cite{mlLimALetal21} provides TFT with the ability to analysing the temporal correlations between the features in a time sequence based on a single attention weight matrix.
-Rather than breaking the interpretability of TFT, iSTFT extends its interpretability to multiple output cases, where the pairwise correlations between individual outputs, or in other words, the spatial correlations, at all time instances are also explored.
+Here, we extend TFT to SE-TFT, which can predict multiple system outputs at once.
+The interpretable multi-head attention proposed in~\cite{mlLimALetal21} provides TFT with the ability of analyzing the temporal correlations between the features in a time sequence based on a single attention weight matrix.
+Rather than breaking the interpretability of TFT, SE-TFT extends its interpretability to multiple output cases, where the pairwise correlations between individual outputs, or in other words, the spatial correlations, at all time instances are also explored.

-The structure of iSTFT is introduced in two parts: Reshaping of the output data in the original TFT data set and a new masking scheme resulting in block-wise masked interpretable multi-head attention, which is a key part in iSTFT.
+The structure of SE-TFT is introduced in two parts: reshaping the output data in the original TFT data set and a new masking scheme resulting in block-wise masked interpretable multi-head attention, which is a key part in SE-TFT.